Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## 🚀 Project Overview

-This project analyzes XYZ data using SQL for data manipulation and Power BI for interactive visualizations.
-The goal is to derive insights into sales performance, discount impact and customer behavior.
+This project analyzes real estate listings data using SQL for data manipulation and Power BI for interactive visualizations.
+The goal is to derive insights into listing characteristics across different cities in the UAE, listing and price trends over time.

 ## 🎯 Objectives

-- ABC
+- Analyse listing patters during the day and during the week
+- Evaluate apartment characeristics across major cities in the UAE
+- Study price trends as apartment characteristics change
+- analyse distribution of apartment listings across the UAE to understand where most apartments are located

 ## 📖 Dataset